geoneubie/GIS305S/finalproject/README.md

 Using Extract, transform, load (ETL) protocal data from the google form is transformed to point locations and then buffered at 1500 ft creating "avoid areas".

-The avoid areas are erased from the danger area creating an "analysis area" \n
+The avoid areas are erased from the danger area creating an "analysis area"

 Addresses are spatially joined to the analysis area and added to the map with a definition query to only display addresses within the danger area.